-Some cats may eat too fast as stated about or have a food allergy.
-If you cat is a habitual 'scarf and barf' cat or if they have intestinal sensitivities, that may be causing them vomit up partially digested or undigested food.
+Some cats may eat too fast, as stated above, or have a food allergy.
+If you cat is a habitual 'scarf and barf' cat, or if they have intestinal sensitivities, that may be causing them vomit up partially digested or undigested food.
 If your vet has ruled out other medical issues and thinks that what your cat is vomiting up is actually food, they may want you to try a commercial, sensitive systems food with your cat.
 If your cat is still struggling with vomiting food on this special diet, they may then want to put your cat on a strict, hydrolyzed protein diet.

 When it comes to food allergies, most cats are actually allergic to the protein versus any other nutrient source.
 A hydrolyzed diet is a food that has gone through a process where the protein is broken down into its individual amino acid components.
 This prevents your cat's immune system from identifying the food as containing an allergen and prevents your cat from having symptoms of an allergy flare-up.

 Cats are naturally meticulously clean animals and groom themselves for a large part of their day.
 As your cat grooms themselves, tiny hook-like structures on their tongue catch loose and dead hair, which is then swallowed.
 The majority of the hair passes all the way through the digestive tract with no problems, but sometimes the hair stays in the stomach and forms a hairball.

 Hairballs can contribute to or cause a cat to vomit up undigested food.
 Although a cat vomiting a hairball occasionally can be normal and not a concern, it is important to note that hairballs should not be frequent, painful, or difficult for your cat to pass.
 To help prevent hairballs in your cat, there are over the counter dietary supplements, in either chew or gel forms.
 Adopting a regular brushing schedule and getting your cat comfortable with brushing can also help get rid of any loose fur in your cat's coat that they may otherwise ingest when grooming themselves.